zhangz/KnowledgeBase/Essential .NET/Dispose Pattern & Finalizer.md

 ```

 ### Thread Safety
+It is possible to have multiple threads call `Dispose` on a single object simultaneously.
+However, the design guidelines state that Dispose does not have to be thread-safe.
+The reason is because code should be calling Dispose only if the code knows for a fact that no other thread is using the object.

 Use `Interlocked.Exchange` on a 'disposed' flag to ensure that one thread's Dispose attempt happens and the other is silently ignored.
-This's a good starting point, and it should have been part of the standard Dispose pattern (the CompareExchange should have been done in the sealed base-class wrapper method, to avoid the need for every derived class to use its own private disposed flag).
+This's a good starting point.
 Unfortunately, if one considers what Dispose actually does, things are much more complicated.

 **The real purpose of Dispose is not to do something to the object being disposed, but rather to clean up other entities to which that object holds references**.
 For Dispose to be thread-safe, those other entities would to allow Dispose to clean them up at the same time as other threads might be doing other things with them.
 Some objects can handle such usage; others cannot.